projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 vCPU affinity
 *************

-Currently, we do not support vCPU migration, the assignment of vCPU mapping to pCPU is statically configured in VM configuration via a vcpu_affinity array.
+Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is statically configured in the VM configuration via a vcpu_affinity array.
 The item number of the array matches the vCPU number of this VM.
 Each item has one bit to indicate the assigned pCPU of the corresponding vCPU.
-There are some rules to configure the vCPU affinity:
+Use these rules to configure the vCPU affinity:

 - Only one bit can be set for each affinity item of vCPU.
 - vCPUs in the same VM cannot be assigned to the same pCPU.